Written by Jay Turo on Monday, July 15, 2013

 3. Well, by keeping the ideas, goals, and objectives of the planning session alive through their regular review and adjustment.

-Think of it this way - if a well-run strategic planning session is the essence of good leadership, then well-run, spaced and repetitive goals and objectives reviews are the essence of good management.
+Think of it this way - if a well-run strategic planning session is the essence of good leadership, then repetitive goal reviews are the essence of good management.

 Great managers check in with their teams as often as daily - if only for 5 or 10 minutes - to review the day’s objectives and to keep the shorter term work flow aligned with the longer term planning and mission objectives.

 The old adage that the only way to eat an elephant is one bite at a time is never more true than when is comes to these spaced and repetitive management check-ins.
-When done right, they measure, acknowledge, and reward incremental progress and prevent the desire for the perfect from getting in the way of the doable and the done.

-And after this next round of strategic planning sessions, what is to be done?
+And after this next round of strategic planning, what is done?

 Well, the spaced and repetitive management check-ins begin anew.
-Wood is chopped, water is carried.

 Following this simple but disciplined formula, over time great ideas become great realities, businesses are built, and legacies and fortunes are made.

-And for investors, far more than technology these “above the line” leadership and management disciplines that separate the well-run companies to back from the haphazardly ones to avoid.
+And for investors, far more than technology these “above the line” leadership, management, and company culture disciplines separate the well-run companies to back from the disorganized ones to avoid.